Self-reported Attitudes of NHS sTaff About Christmas (SANTA-C) Study: A comparison of specialities

 This study has shown, however, that healthcare staff working in paediatrics enjoy participating in Secret Santa more than other staff and are likely to own more Christmas jumpers than their non-paediatric colleagues.
 Our study was not able to explore the reasons for these differences.
 Further research to ascertain whether paediatric wards are a more accepting place to wear Christmas jumpers, whether staff working in paediatrics are better gift-buyers or have more active ‘Christmas Spirit’ neuronal networks than their colleagues would be helpful.
 It is interesting to note that the Home Alone series of films is less popular amongst Paediatricians.
 It is quite possible that the careless attitude towards supervision of children and clear safeguarding concerns demonstrated in these films is not enjoyed by those working primarily with young people.

-An unexpected finding in this study was that 1 in 12 participants overall, and 1 in 7 of those working in surgery, did not believe that a naughty or nice list exists.
-This could imply a lack of belief in Santa Claus himself which is of concern given the fact that Santa’s very existence is dependent on belief.
+An unexpected finding in this study was that 1 in 12 participants and 1 in 7 of those working in surgery did not believe that a naughty or nice list exists.
+This could imply a lack of belief in Santa Claus himself, which is of concern given that Santa’s very existence depends on belief.
 We would suggest that steps are taken within NHS Trusts to monitor rates of unbelief closely to ensure the long-term survival of Santa.

 Our study has several limitations.
 It relies on self-reporting and has small sample sizes within each speciality.
 It is likely that those individuals on the naughty list may have had less inclination to participate in a Christmas-related survey.
 It is also important to consider that individuals on the naughty list may have had concerns that they could be identified by the demographic information provided, and may have been less likely to respond or amend their responses to avoid potential judgement from their peers.
 There is also an over-representation of participants working in Paediatrics and Urgent and Emergency Care, likely reflecting a higher response rate amongst those working in the same specialities as the study authors.